cjolif/cjolif.github.io/_posts/2014-07-14-delite-and-deliteful.md

 <d-star-rating id="rating" min="0" max="5" readOnly="true">
 ```

-This will enable a full interoperability of those elements with other <a href="http://webcomponents.org/">Web Components</a>.
+This will enable a full interoperability of these elements with other <a href="http://webcomponents.org/">Web Components</a>.

 You can learn more about deliteful on our [site](/deliteful/index.html) and generate your first application based on
 deliteful elements using our [Yeoman generator](/deliteful/getting-started.html).

 ## Conclusion

-Those two projects are still in their early phase, and you should still use them with caution as things will still evolve
+These two projects are still in their early phases, and you should still use them with caution as things will still evolve
-and APIs are definitely not engraved in the marble.
+and APIs are definitely not engraved in stone.
 However if you are interested in the direction we are following, we will
-definitely be happy to hear from you about them.
+definitely be happy to hear from you.
 So please don't hesitate to check the projects out and provide feedback,
 either here, on the issue tracker or the mailing lists.

 From now on, we will try to regularly share news and technical insights about those two projects and